-“I was always learning,” Patton echoed.
+“I was always learning,” Patton said.

 The interns in his office had a scheduled lunch with the White House attorneys every week, but it was not uncommon for the attorneys to invite them to grab lunch or a coffee on other days.

 “They were willing to establish connections and wanted to give [us] opportunities,” he said.

 Both Bock and Patton said that their government classes at PHC are more meaningful now that they have seen how it plays out at the highest level in Washington, D.C.